Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 Before moving forward, make sure that you are thorough with the concept of pointers.
 If not refer to the Pointers in C++ tutorial and come back.

-Standard Operations on Queue in Data Structures
+Operations Of Queue in Data Structures

 1. Insertion: enqueue()